Venous Disease and Deep Vein Thrombosis

 Some patients do not feel any signs or symptoms of DVT.
 Others have shortness of breath, breathing problems, irregular heartbeats, chest pain, or coughing.
 They may also cough up blood.
 Other symptoms are swelling, pain or heat in the leg where a clot is present.

-Patients who are higher risk for DVT include those who have recently undergone surgery, are bedridden, sit for long periods of time, or are overweight.
+Patients who are at higher risk for DVT include those who have recently undergone surgery, are bedridden, sit for long periods of time, or are overweight.
 Pregnant women and women who take hormone therapy are also at increased risk for pulmonary blood clots,

 Treatment for Deep Vein Thrombosis